Adaptive and Resilient Soft Tensegrity Robots: Results

 We then investigate our hypothesis that the interplay between a flexible tensegrity structure and vibration is the key for effective locomotion.
 To do so, we designed a rigid replica of our robot that does not contain any springs: the carbon fiber struts are held in place with small carbon fiber rods (Fig.~\ref{fig:rigid-res}A).
 All the dimensions, strut positions, and motor positions are the same as for the tensegrity version (Fig.~\ref{fig:concept}D-E).
-We used the same learning algorithm as for the tensegrity robot and replicated the learning experiment $20$ times.
-The results (Fig.~\ref{fig:rigid-res}B) show that that the rigid replica is about 1.5 times slower than the tensegrity robot ($7.1 cm/s [5.6, 9.3]$ vs $11.5 cm/s [8.1, 13.7]$), which suggests that the flexibility of the tensegrity structure plays a critical role in its effective locomotion.
+We used the same learning algorithm as for the tensegrity robot and the same prior, since we have the same intuitions about good control policies for the rigid robot as for the soft one.
+We replicated the learning experiment $20$ times.
+The results (Fig.~\ref{fig:rigid-res}B) show that the rigid replica moves at about 60\% of the speed of the tensegrity robot ($7.1 cm/s [5.6, 9.3]$ vs $11.5 cm/s [8.1, 13.7]$), which suggests that the flexibility of the tensegrity structure plays a critical role in its effective locomotion.
 In addition, we measured the amplitude of movement along the vertical axis for the end of 4 struts, both with the soft tensegrity robot and the rigid replica; we repeated this measure with 50 random gaits in both cases.
 These measurements (Fig.~\ref{fig:rigid-res}C) show that the markers move at least twice more when the structure is flexible ($2.3 [1.5, 4.8]$ cm vs $0.99 [0.61 , 2.1]$ cm), which demonstrates that the structure amplifies the movements induced by the vibrators.

-In addition of being deformable, tensegrity structures often maintain most of their shape when a link (a spring or a strut) is missing, leading to relatively smooth failure modes.
+In addition to being deformable, tensegrity structures often maintain most of their shape when a link (a spring or a strut) is missing, leading to relatively smooth failure modes.
 We evaluate the ability of our robot to operate after such damage by removing a spring (Fig.~\ref{fig:broken-res}A).
 As the shape of the robot is changed, we relaunch the learning algorithms.
 The experiments reveal that successful, straight gaits can be found in $30$ trials, although they are significantly lower-performing than gaits obtained with the intact robot ($11.5 cm/s [8.1, 13.7]$ versus $6.5 cm/s [5.6, 8.2]$ Fig.~\ref{fig:broken-res}B).